Dhina000/Linear_Regression_ML/README.md

  it into Polynomial regression.In polynomial regression, the relationship between the dependent variable and the independent variable is modeled as an nth-degree polynomial function.
 When the polynomial is of degree 2, it is called a quadratic model; when the degree of a polynomial is 3, it is called a cubic model, and so on.
               The formula is :
                               y = a0 + a1x1 + a2x12 + … + anx1n
+ # 4)SUPPORT VECTOR REGRESSION:
+           Support Vector Regression (SVR) is a type of machine learning algorithm used for regression analysis.
+The goal of SVR is to find a function that approximates the relationship between the input variables and a continuous target variable, while minimizing the prediction error.

+Unlike Support Vector Machines (SVMs) used for classification tasks, SVR seeks to find a hyperplane that best fits the data points in a continuous space.
+This is achieved by mapping the input variables to a high-dimensional feature space and finding the hyperplane that maximizes the margin (distance) between the hyperplane and the closest data points, while also minimizing the prediction error.